angrykoala/wendigo/README.md

 > Remember that the option `dismissAllDialogs` on browser.open will automatically dismiss any dialog.

 ### Errors
 Wendigo errors can be accessed through `Wendigo.Errors`.
-These Errors will be thrown by Wendigo browser:
+These are errors that will be thrown by Wendigo browser:

 **AssertionError**
 Extends from Node.js Assertion Error.
 It will be throw for any assertion.